 A person who commits theft by extortion also faces class B felony penalties.
 This penalty applies regardless of the value of the stolen property or services.
 Theft by extortion occurs when a person tries to obtain property or services by threatening to harm another.
 Harm can come in the form of physical injury, property damage, false criminal accusations, and false testimony.
 A class B felony carries up to 10 years' prison time and a $250,000 fine.

-A person commits shoplifting by taking merchandise offered for sale without the consent of the store owner and with the intention of converting the merchandise to their own use or by altering the price of the merchandise.
+A person commits shoplifting by taking merchandise offered for sale without the consent of the store owner and intending to convert the merchandise to their own use, or by altering the price of the merchandise.

 Shoplifting in Oregon carries both criminal and civil penalties.
 Like many states, Oregon's law allows for a criminal prosecution (brought by a government prosecutor) and a civil lawsuit (filed by the store owner).